BETA projects which are at concept stage are always removed at the end of the trial. Here's why!

 We bring all trials under the ‘wing’ of Dublin City Council (irrespective of whether the proposer is citizen or DCC staff member) – ie they all end up being classed a ‘Dublin City Council project’.
 The reason is that as temporary Local Authority projects, they can almost always be considered under different legislation and byelaws.
 This in turn, this allows them to get on the ground much faster and speeds up the process of Dublin City learning, whilst still doing everything ‘by the book’.
 This approach only tends to work once they’re temporary though – and again trust is important.

 Beta Projects are exploring new ideas.
 This places a certain amount of risk and responsibility back on the City Council staff members who are involved with the project, very often out of a personal interest and in addition to their ‘main job’.
-It makes sense to minimise their personal exposure.
+It makes sense to minimise their personal exposure and stress.

 Much of the frustration at the removal of trials is likely due to a latent pent-up demand in Dublin City for the solutions being trialled.
 When trials are removed, it can feel like one-step-back to people.
-It can also result in the removal of trials appearing almost callous (but all trials to date have been either kept in place for as long as was agreed, and in many cases actually longer).
+It can also result in the removal of trials appearing almost callous.
 However having a firm vision and strong belief that good trials will be scaled across the city, requires us to think bigger than the small gains of individual, small trials.
-Thinking long-term for the city requires us to consider the 7 items above.
+Thinking long-term for the city requires us to consider the items above.

 Any thoughts or suggestions or questions?